 Executive Share Option Program - We established the Executive Share Option Program in April 1997 to provide executives with an opportunity to defer a portion of their compensation in the form of options to purchase mutual funds invested in companies other than the Company.
-Due to the enactment in 2004 of Section 409A of the Internal Revenue Code, which provides new tax rules for deferred compensation plans, the Executive Share Option Program was frozen effective December 31, 2004.
-Accordingly, there have been and will be no new deferrals or contributions to the Executive Share Options Program after that date and no new participants will enter the plan.
+Due to the enactment in 2004 of Section 409A of the IRC, which provides new tax rules for deferred compensation plans, the Executive Share Option Program was frozen effective December 31, 2004.
+Accordingly, there have been and will be no new deferrals or contributions to the Executive Share Option Program after that date and no new participants may enter the plan.
 We maintain the account balances as part of the executives' past compensation to be paid in the future in accordance with the terms of the plan, but these accounts are not considered a currently active part of the total compensation package of any Named Executive Officer participating in the plan.

-Deferred Compensation Plan (1981) - Under the Winnebago Industries, Inc. Non-Qualified Deferred Compensation Plan, executive officers and other key employees were eligible to annually elect to defer a portion of their compensation until retirement.
-The retirement benefit provided is based upon the amount of compensation deferred and the age of the individual at the time of the deferral, at a rate per annum determined by the Board ranging from 6 to 8% per annum.
+Deferred Compensation Plan (1981) - Under the Winnebago Industries, Inc. Non-Qualified Deferred Compensation Plan (1981), executive officers and other key employees were eligible to annually elect to defer a portion of their compensation until retirement.
+The retirement benefit provided is based upon the amount of compensation deferred and the age of the individual at the time of the deferral, at a rate per annum determined by the Board ranging from 6 to 8 percent per annum.
 Under the plan, a participant generally vests at the later of age 55 and five years of service since the deferral was made.
 For deferrals prior to December 1992, vesting occurs at the later of age 55 and five years service from first deferral or 20 years of service.
 To assist in funding the deferred compensation liability, the Company invested in corporate-owned life insurance policies.
 Participants in the plan have the same status as unsecured creditors of the Company.
 In 2001, the Board of Directors elected to freeze this plan to additional participants.
 We maintain the account balances as part of the executives' past compensation to be paid in the future in accordance with the terms of the plan, but these accounts are not considered a currently active part of the total compensation package of any Named Executive Officer participating in the plan.

 Executive Deferred Compensation Plan 2007 (Non-Qualified Deferred Compensation Plan) - In December 2006, the Board adopted the Winnebago Industries, Inc. Executive Deferred Compensation Plan (the "Executive Deferred Compensation Plan").
 The Executive Deferred Compensation Plan permits executive officers, including the Named Executive Officers, to defer a portion of their salary and all or a portion of their cash incentive award compensation.
-The Executive Deferred Compensation Plan was effective as of January 1, 2007 and will apply to compensation paid to participants on and after such date.
-A copy of the Executive Deferred Compensation Plan is filed as Exhibit 10c to the Company's Quarterly Report on Form 10-Q for the quarter ended November 25, 2006.
+The Executive Deferred Compensation Plan became effective as of January 1, 2007 and applies to compensation paid to participants on and after such date.

 Under the Executive Deferred Compensation Plan, executive officers and certain key employees may annually choose to defer up to 50 percent of their salary and up to 100 percent of their cash incentive awards.
-The Committee may, from time to time and in its sole and absolute discretion, select the investments in which a participant's deferred benefit account may be deemed invested ("Available Investments").
+The Committee may, from time to time and in its sole and absolute discretion, select the available investments in which a participant's deferred benefit account may be deemed invested ("Available Investments").